 This feature is only available in NCache Enterprise Edition.

-Items in a cache having a relation between them or falling under the similar category can be grouped in NCache using NCache "Groups" feature.
-Using Groups, you can logicaly partition your data for better efficiency.
+Items in a cache having a relation between them or falling under the same category can be grouped in NCache using NCache "Groups" feature.
+Using Groups, you can logically partition your data for better efficiency.

-This can be done by executing an SQL query over the database which obtains the result set containing those customers and in order to save the effort of executing the SQL command every time on the entire database, add the result set to the cache with a group name so the data resides under that particular group.
+This can be done by executing an SQL query over the database that obtains the result set containing those customers.
+However, to save the effort of executing the SQL query every time on the entire database, you can add the result set to the cache with a group name once, so the data resides under that particular group.

 The table below is an illustration of the above scenario.